Teaching Winter Term Courses

 - As Eric Bauer, Assistant Professor of Biology notes, “The very rapid pace of a Winter Term means that students do not have time to ponder the material or to form complex new mental frameworks.
 At best, whatever they learn one day must be put into use the next day.
 Sometimes it may even be as short as an hour later.
 In a normal semester a student may have days to really engage with a tough new idea.”

 - Activities which are engaging and meaningful.
 What students do in class is at the crux of a successful Winter Term course.
 As noted above, the three-hour meeting time allows for deeper engagement and focus on elements of the learning process that the full-length semester does not afford.
 Student success and motivation are linked to activities that clearly connect to the course’s goals and assignments.
+During the pandemic, you might consult a resource on how to adapt some of your usual face-to-face active learning exercises for a physically distanced or for a hybrid or online environment.

 - Variety in the processes of instruction and in learning materials.
 In her Early Childhood Development course, Assistant Professor of Psychology Sabrina Thurman offers students multimodal ways of engaging with ideas and concepts.
-She writes, “[I] lecture about emergent literacy 30 minutes, then have students walk around the room using the boards to brainstorm ways emerging literacy can be supported by early environments for 15 minutes, then watch a video about the topic, then go to the library and explore children’s books etc. Changing up the method of instruction allows students to actively engage with the material in different ways, and allows faculty to take on different roles as they facilitate students’ learning in the course.”
+She writes, “[I] lecture about emergent literacy 30 minutes, then have students walk around the room using the boards to brainstorm ways emerging literacy can be supported by early environments for 15 minutes, then watch a video about the topic, then go to the library and explore children’s books, etc. Changing up the method of instruction allows students to actively engage with the material in different ways, and allows faculty to take on different roles as they facilitate students’ learning in the course.”

 - Instructor enthusiasm and interest in students and their learning.
 Since its earliest iteration in 2012, students in Professor Olivia Choplin’s French Theatre course have raved about their experience reading, producing, and performing a French play (in French!) helped them connect to passions that they might not have had the time to pursue at Elon while also challenging them.